 So you’ve decided to take on the task of moving yourself.
 You’re not alone.
-Thousands of people each year move themselves without hiring movers with no problem.
-But, that’s not saying its an easy task.
+Thousands of people each year move without hiring movers (DIY MOVE) with no problem.
+But, that’s not saying it’s an easy task.

 Even when hiring movers, the moving process can be stressful, but deciding to move yourself without hiring movers is even more tough.
 But, thankfully for you, we’ve put together this simple step-by-step process guide.